 Koenigsegg CCXR — 249 MPH

-The CCXR uses the same 4.7-liter twin-turbo V-8 mill as the CCX, but the Swedish company modded the power plant to run on E85 race gas, which shot the power from 795 hp up into the four-figures—1,004 hp to be exact.
-Given the CCXR’s upgraded aerodynamics package and engine, it’d be interesting to see how it would perform in a proper top-speed run that’s in a straight line and not on a circular track (which is how the aforementioned CCR ran).
+The CCXR uses the same 4.7-liter twin-turbo V-8 mill as the CCX, but the Swedish company modded the power plant to run on E85 race gas, which shot the power from 795 hp up into the four-figure range—1,004 hp to be exact.
+Given the CCXR’s upgraded aerodynamics package and engine, it would be interesting to see how it performs in a proper top-speed run that’s in a straight line and not on a circular track (which is how the aforementioned CCR ran).

 Koenigsegg Gemera — 249 MPH (Claimed)

-The second hypercar from the Swedish automotive wizards to grace our list is a “mega GT,” according to founder Christian von Koenigsegg.
+The second hypercar from the Swedish automotive wizards to grace our list is referred to as a “mega GT” by founder Christian von Koenigsegg.
 That’s because it’s packing 1,700 hp, 2,581 ft lbs of torque and has four seats, each of which was designed to hold an actual human.
 (Thoughtfully, there’s room for the storage of one carry-on suitcase per passenger.)
-The sprint to 60 is over in 1.9 seconds—faster than you can read this sentence.
+The sprint to 60 mph is over in 1.9 seconds—faster than you can read this sentence.

 Tesla Roadster — 250+ MPH (Claimed)

 Elon Musk launched Tesla with a coupe, so this electric Roadster is a fitting return to his roots.
 Only he’s turned everything up to 11.
-A 200-kWh battery pack will provide up to 620 miles of range, Tesla claims, while a trio of motors will propel the $200,000-plus four-seat supercar to 60 in 1.9 seconds.
+Tesla claims its 200 kWh battery pack will provide up to 620 miles of range, while a trio of motors will propel the $200,000-plus four-seat supercar to 60 mph in 1.9 seconds.
 With that quickness, the quarter-mile is in your rearview in just 8.8 seconds.

 Aston Martin Valkyrie — 250 MPH (Claimed)

 When engineers from Aston Martin and Red Bull Racing put their heads together, the world benefits.
 The Valkyrie, or AM-RB 001 as it was known in development, is a fantastically wild-looking hypercar.
-Behind your seat, a 6.5-liter Cosworth V-12 churns out 1,160 hp, more than enough to compress your innards during the 2.3 seconds it takes to hammer to 60.
-It has recently been spotted road-testing in the UK.
+Behind your seat, a 6.5-liter Cosworth V-12 churns out 1,160 hp, more than enough to compress your innards during the 2.3 seconds it takes to hammer to 60 mph.
+And it has recently been spotted road-testing.